loldruger/nginx-docker-ssl-template/README.md

 ## Prerequisite
  1. You need to have DNS setup
  2. Set .env file to yours
- 3. Change server_name `example.org` in `/data/etc/nginx/conf.d/app.conf` to your own domain which matches DOMAINS in second step.

 and you just enter
 ```